JacobKustra/cs-665-assignment-1/README.md

 | Assignment # | 1                          |

 # Assignment Overview
-Please add a paragraph or two overviewing the objectives of the assignment.
+For assignment 1, my task was to create a Fully Automatic Beverage Vending Machine that can dispense both various coffees like; Americano, Espresso, and Latte Macchiato, along with various teas like; Black Tea, Green Tea, and Yellow Tea.
+Additionally the user can choose to add milk or sugar as condiments to their beverage with a limit of three of each of those.

 # GitHub Repository Link:
 https://github.com/JacobKustra/cs-665-assignment-1

 # Implementation Description
+For this automatic beverage vending machine, I have implemented an interface which then runs through each part of the program from selecting which beverage type, from Coffee or Tea, to then the program providing options of the subcategories of beverages.
+Then if the beverage does not already have a set size to it, it will give the choice of three sizes, 8oz, 12oz or 16oz.
+From there it will ask if the user wants any condiments and if so allow up to three of each from either sugar or milk.
+Finally, it will present the beverage that is being brewed, along with how long it will take to brew with its various customizations.
+Finally, it will then turn off to be energy efficient until another user wants to power it on again to use.

 For each assignment, please answer the following:

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+    My program is very flexible when adding new object types or subcategories.
+Everything is kept separate so once the change is made in the appropriate class, everything should function as expected.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+    My program is laid out well and everything is named in such a way that the classes are easily understandable of what is held in each one.
+Along with this, once someone goes into the class, they will find that if there are any counterpart classes, they will all be laid out in a similar way.

 - Describe how you have avoided duplicated code and why it is important.
+    I was able to avoid a lot of code duplication through the use of inheritance from parent classes.
+For example, all the beverages have the same possible methods/modifiers so those are held in the parent class beverage rather than in each individual drink types class.

 - If applicable, mention any design patterns you have used and explain why they were chosen.
+    I did not implement any design patterns within this implementation of my program.

 # Maven Commands